 We follow security best practices.

 We require Single-Sign-On and Two-Factor Authentication for all systems with customer data.
-We enforce hardware-backed Two-Factor Authentication wherever possible.
+We enforce phish-proof WebAuthN based Two-Factor Authentication wherever possible.

 We use encryption to protect customer data in transit to Oso Cloud and on all disks where data is at rest.
-We enforce tight restrictions on changes to our production environment and require the use of automated tools to build, test, and release versions of Oso Cloud.
+We enforce tight restrictions on changes to our production environment.
+We require peer review and the use of automated tools to build, test, and release versions of Oso Cloud.

 We collect and analyze logs from our critical vendors in real time to monitor for security events.